michelsalib/BCCEnumerableUtility/README.md

 - sum: Computes the sum of the elements, a closure might be used
 - take: Takes a number ok elements
 - takeWhile: Takes elements while a closure is satisfied
+- thenBy: Appends sub order, a closure might be used
+- thenByDescending: Appends sub descending order, a closure might be used
 - where: Reduces the set of elements using a closure

 Note that the functions returns an instance of the calling class when applicable.